charmoniumQ/PROBE/probe_src/tasks.md

   - [ ] LLM context prompt (Kyrilos is working on this)
     - Build on the work of Nichole Bufford et al.

+- [ ] Statically link libprobe.
+It should have no undefined symbols.

 Design issues:
 - [ ] Consider how to combine provenance from multiple sources
   - [ ] Consider language-level sources like rdtlite